 Another black grape that we grow in England (and at Stanlake Park) is Meunier, previously known as Pinot Meunier, another important component of the famous fizz in the Champagne region of France, and in our Stanlake Brut.

 And then we have a fantastic grape called Dornfelder.
 Originally from Germany, this grape is great because it's able to fully ripen every year in England, no matter the weather conditions, helping us make delicious and fruity reds and rosé.
 A very good example of a Dornfelder-made wine is our popular The Reserve, this is our besting-seller red.

 Cabernet Sauvignon, Malbec: can they grow in England?

-Anyone who has ever had the misfortune to drink a glass of dry wine where the tannins are so grippy and harsh, making your tongue feel as though it had been grated and your top lip stick to your teeth, will know where I am coming from.
+Anyone who has ever had the misfortune of drinking a glass of dry wine where the tannins are so grippy and harsh, making your tongue feel as though it had been grated and your top lip stick to your teeth, will know where I am coming from.

-So choosing the right varieties allows wineries in the UK to produce different types of wines, sparkling, still whites and still reds.
-We do have a long growing season to counteract some of the lack of warmth and this allows grapes to ripen slowly all the way through to harvest in October.
+So choosing the right varieties allows vineyards in the UK to produce different types of wines, sparkling, still whites and still reds.
+We do have a long growing season to counteract some of the lack of warmth and this allows grapes to ripen slowly all the way through to harvest in September-October.

-With the turmoil going on around us at the moment and uncertainty around supplies of essential products (that most definitely includes wine), it is reassuring to know that wineries such as Stanlake Park are not only continuing to produce outstanding wines, but offering to deliver them too!
+With the turmoil going on around us at the moment and uncertainty around supplies of essential products (that most definitely includes wine), it is reassuring to know that many wineries including Stanlake Park are continuing to explore grape varieties able to produce outstanding wines in England.

-I shall be opening a bottle of their Madeleine tonight and saying “Centurion, I salute you”.
+I shall be opening a bottle of Stanlake's Madeleine tonight and saying “Centurion, I salute you”.